-Many of us want to jump into affiliate marketing, yet most of us don’t really know where to start.
+Many of us want to jump into affiliate marketing, yet most of us don’t know where to start.
 Determining a perfect niche is rather a challenging task.
-Some niches are too saturated, others come with very low payouts.
+Some niches are too saturated, others come with meager payouts.

 Wait, what is FX?